usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-The Department also considered approaches to measuring compliance that have been used by other agencies, other countries or international organizations, and States, as discussed in the NPRM.
-242 As to other Federal agencies’ approaches, the Department has decided not to adopt the Access Board’s standards for section 508 compliance for the reasons discussed in § 35.200 of the section-by-section analysis regarding the technical standard.
+The Department also considered approaches to measuring compliance that have been used by other agencies, other countries or international organizations, and States, as discussed in the NPRM. {% fn 242 %} As to other Federal agencies’ approaches, the Department has decided not to adopt the Access Board’s standards for section 508 compliance for the reasons discussed in § 35.200 of the section-by-section analysis regarding the technical standard.
 The Section 508 Standards require full conformance to WCAG 2.0
-Level AA, 243 but the Department has determined that requiring perfect conformance to the technical standard set forth in subpart H of this part would not be appropriate for the reasons discussed elsewhere in this appendix.
+Level AA, {% fn 243 %} but the Department has determined that requiring perfect conformance to the technical standard set forth in subpart H of this part would not be appropriate for the reasons discussed elsewhere in this appendix.
 Perfect conformance is less appropriate in subpart H than under section 508 given the wide variety of public entities covered by